OpenMS/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/types-of-topp-tools.md

   To ensure that your data is sound, OpenMS have provided a number of mass correction and calibration tools.
 The types of tools used will depend on the type of equipment you have employed.
 - **Spectrum clustering**

+  Spectrum clustering is the grouping of spectra that have many peaks in common.
+OpenMS provides tools for spectrum clustering to identify molecules in large datasets more efficiently.

 - **Map alignment**

   When looking to identify molecules, it is common to run multiple experiments, where each experiment produces a set of data.
 In OpenMS, every set of data is represented by a feature map.
 Before combining feature maps to create a consensus map, it is advised to use OpenMS’s map alignment tools so that all your datasets are comparable and based on a common retention time axis.